 Overconsumption of protein

 Whilst consuming protein is vital in a healthy pregnancy, overconsumption can occur and has its own risks to the growing foetus.
 A study conducted in 2018 found that pregnant women on a high protein low carbohydrate diet had a higher risk of developing gestational diabetes.
-A further study conducted in Scotland showed that pregnant women who consumed large amounts of protein combined with a low carbohydrate diet had slow growing babies; which is a large reason why the ketogenic diet is not recommended for pregnant women.
-The best way to thinking about nutrition during pregnancy is to ensure a correct macronutrient split is met by including the adequate amounts of protein, carbohydrates and fats each day.
+A further study conducted in Scotland showed that pregnant women who consumed large amounts of protein combined with a low carbohydrate diet had slow-growing babies; which is a large reason why the ketogenic diet is not recommended for pregnant women.
+The best way to thinking about nutrition during pregnancy is to ensure a correct macronutrient split is met by including adequate amounts of protein, carbohydrates and fats each day.

 Consuming excess sugar

 A large problem associated with adding supplements to the diet is that they can often be hiding added sugars.
-Excess sugar intake in the context of hypercaloric intakes can in hindsight cause large weight gain and can spike blood sugar levels which can in turn cause gestational diabetes.
+Excess sugar intake in the context of hypercaloric intakes can in hindsight cause large weight gain and can spike blood sugar levels which can, in turn, cause gestational diabetes.

 Some protein powders can have up to 20grams of added sugar in one serving!
-It is recommended by the Australian Health Association that females should have limit sugar intake to 23 grams of sugar per day.
+It is recommended by the Australian Health Association that females should have to limit their sugar intake to 23 grams of sugar per day.
 To avoid this, simply look for a protein powder with no added sugar like the Bulk Nutrients range.

 Sourcing your protein from natural food sources is a better way to reach your nutritional needs.
 Lean meats such as chicken, turkey and low mercury fish are all safe sources to consume whilst pregnant and provide many nutritional benefits.

-You can easily get one third of your daily protein requirements from one serving of red meat or one chicken breast!
+You can easily get one-third of your daily protein requirements from one serving of red meat or one chicken breast!
 It is also important to note that red meat is high in cholesterol and fats which can affect your heart health if consumed regularly.

 A good rule of thumb is to include a protein portion (approximately the size of your hand) at every meal so you can easily meet your daily target.

-Protein powders are a great way to meet your nutritional requirements, however it is also important to remember to speak to your obstetrician before adding ANY kind of supplement to your diet.
+Protein powders are a great way to meet your nutritional requirements, however, it is also important to remember to speak to your obstetrician before adding ANY kind of supplement to your diet.